Licensing the Power BI service for users in your organization

-If you want to see which users in your organization may already have a license, see View and manage user licenses to learn how.
+If you want to see which users in your organization might already have a license, see View and manage user licenses to learn how.

 License types and capabilities

 There are three kinds of Power BI per-user licenses: Free, Pro, and Premium Per User.
 Which type of license a user needs is determined by where content is stored, how they'll interact with that content, and if that content uses Premium features.
 Where content can be stored is determined by your organization's subscription license type.

 One type of organizational subscription, Power BI Premium, is a capacity-based license.
 Using Premium allows users with a free license to act on content in workspaces that are assigned to Premium capacity.
 Outside of Premium capacity, a user with a free license can only use the Power BI service to connect to data and create reports and dashboards in My Workspace.
 They can't share content with others or publish content to other workspaces.
 To learn more about workspace types, see Types of workspaces.

 A Power BI organization with only free and Pro per-user licenses uses a shared and limited capacity to process content.
 If content is stored in that shared capacity, users who are assigned a Power BI Pro license can collaborate only with other Power BI Pro users.
 They can consume content shared by other users, publish content to app workspaces, share dashboards, and subscribe to dashboards and reports.
 When workspaces are in Premium capacity, Pro users may distribute content to users who don't have a Power BI Pro license.